Khwaja Sabir: Service under the Mughals

 Returning to Mughal territory, he got employment as a personal attendant of Prince Khurram, who gave him the title "Nasiri Khan".
 In 1608-1609, Nasiri Khan served as the subedar of the Mughal provinces in the Deccan.
 He was joined by the Mir Bakhshi, Shaikh Farid Murtaza Khan, an Indian Muslim from Delhi, and patronized in such a way that "this servant was protected from transfers and paucity of jagirs and mansabs".
-He served Shah Jahan obsequiously, remaining a loyal supporter of the prince during his rebellion against his father, Emperor Jahangir.
+He served Prince Khurram (now titled Shah Jahan) obsequiously, remaining a loyal supporter of the prince during his rebellion against his father, Emperor Jahangir.
 In the Battle of Tons in 1624, Khwaja Sabir's father-in-law Abdullah Khan deserted the prince, defecting to Malik Ambar, and Sabir was compelled to follow.
 After Malik Ambar's death, he remained in the Nizam Shahi service until the second regnal year of Shah Jahan, when he presented himself at the Mughal court.
 Shah Jahan bestowed a mansab of 2,000 cavalry upon him.

 He participated in many military campaigns such as the Siege and conquest of Qandahar and the conquest of Daulatabad, in both of which he distinguished himself.
 He captured the Daulatabad fortress in 1632 and imprisoned the Niazm Shahi prince Husain Shah.
 For his distinguished services during the latter campaign, he was rewarded with the title of "Khan Dauran" and a mansab of 5,000.
 He then participated in the failed Siege of Parenda (1634) where he narrowly rescued the siege commander Mahabat Khan from capture.
 In 1631, he was appointed governor of Malwa.
 In 1636, Khan Dauran was dispatched to chastise Jhujhar Singh, the rebellious raja of Orchha and his son Bikramjit.
 He sent their heads to court, for which he received the title Bahadur.